eddiejin18/pokertracker/README.md

 - Email feedback to the maintainer from within the app

 Tech stack: React (Tailwind CSS, Recharts), Node/Express API, PostgreSQL, JWT auth, deployed on Vercel.

+> Most poker trackers look ugly as shit and I don't like paying for garbage software, so I built my own.